Gender & Ethnicity Pay Gap Calculator

 2. View your gender pay gap

-Click on the sheet called ‘Dashboard’ to view the ‘Average’ and ‘Median’ pay gaps across your whole organisation.
+Click on the sheet called ‘Dashboard’ to view the Mean (average) and Median (middle) ‘unadjusted’ pay gaps across your whole organisation.

 You can view data for both annual salaries and hourly pay.